tmokmss/blog/AmazonQ.md

 You can add a blog article with the following steps:

 1. Fork and clone the repo and create a new git branch.
 2. Create a sub-directory in `src/data/blog`.
-The directory name should be the article's slag (this will be in the URL of the article).
+The directory name should include the publication date and a brief title (kebab-cased).
 3. In the directory, create `index.md`.
 The file should contain metadata in the below schema:

 ```